 The carvings Ian produced included these pair of larger Victory oak bas-relief carvings which were then donated on behalf of the Dockyard Staff and Ship’s Crew for the BBC ‘Children in Need’ program.
 Later Ian then carved these five feet long ‘Battle of Trafalgar’ scene from one large oak beam removed from the Victory’s lower gun deck, which was later gifted for display in the Royal Naval Museum in the Dockyard; shown below.
 However eventually, as time and taxes wait for no one Ian put the obsession to work out the complexities of carving from these old ship timbers and get on with his much-delayed commissions.

-So as to impact as little as possible from the original found condition of the materials used in the ‘Spirit of Britons’ collection; sculptures such as ‘Fire in the Hall’ and ‘Family Seat’ required rather less impute from Ian, than ‘A view from Redoubtable’ and ‘Victory sculpture’ which required considerably more effort.
+However so as to impact as little as possible from the original found condition of the materials used in the ‘Spirit of Britons’ collection; sculptures such as ‘Fire in the Hall’ and the ‘Family Seat’ required rather less impute from Ian, than ‘A view from Redoubtable’ and ‘Victory sculpture’ which required considerably more effort.

-Ian still finds history is all around if you care to look, even when he is working peering though his studio window, across his back garden into the woods beyond, he can see the many dozens of now massive oak and Scots Pine timbers still growing which were originally planted centuries ago to supply the local ship building industry on the nearby Hamble river, that once built various wooden ships including some for Nelson’s Fleet.
+Ian still finds history is all around if you care to look, even when he is working peering though his studio window, across his back garden into the woods beyond, he can see the many dozens of massive oak and Scots Pine timbers which were originally planted centuries ago to then supply the local ship building industry on the nearby Hamble river, that centuries ago built wooden ships including some for Nelson’s Fleet.